 The design elements work together to create something fresh and exciting.
 The glossy porcelain slabs are offset by the texture of the (heated) herringbone tile floor.
 Darker richer element such as the oak vanity and bench provide pops of color.

-Bottom up blinds provide privacy and filter the natural light.
-The lighting plan included small recessed lights and a custom backlit LED mirror that was just the right size for the space, to provide pleasing lighting for daily activites at the sink work stations.
+Bottom up blinds provide privacy and filter the natural light.e lighting plan included small recessed lights and a custom backlit LED mirror that was just the right size for the space, to provide pleasing lighting for daily activities at the sink work stations.

 To keep the clutter down, a full height Robern medicine cabinet provides easily accessible storage, doubles as a charging station and provides a full length mirror on the inside.
 You can use it as a work station and put your makeup on there, it's that convenient!

 We used large glossy porcelain slabs in the shower and on the vanity wall.
 We and the clients were excited to include these in the design, but they turned out to be nearly impossible to get and install.
 Everything that could go wrong with the Neolith porcelain panels did, but persistence and determination got us to the finish line.

 The first batch was damaged on the container from Europe, the second batch had the wrong pieces requiring re-design, then during fabrication, the product developed hairline cracks which turned out to be because the material was defective.